sgude1/gettingandcleaningdata/README.md

 and

 tidy.txt which is the tidy dataset to address question # 5 on the assignment.
-It will created by the script
+It will created by the script.

 To run the script you must have downloaded the following dataset into your working directory for R: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 Steps to download and unzip are contained in the script but are commented out.

-Packages live in the creation environment were:  datasets, reshape, stats and utils.
+Packages that were live in the creation environment were:  datasets, reshape, stats and utils.

 The steps of the assignment were run out of order and are noted with comments in the script.